 - Let it simmer for about 15 minutes while stirring occasionally.

-- Add the rest of the water and let it cook at low heat for another 5 minutes.
+- dd the rest of the water and let it cook at low heat for another 5 minutes.

-- Let it cool off and store it in a mason jar for one day.
+- Let it cool off and store it in a mason jar.

-- Use a strainer cloth to separate the okra seeds from the slime.
+- Use a cheesecloth (or tea towel) to separate the okra seeds from the slime.